joseab10/cont_cartpole/scripts/readme.md

 - **`smoothing_window`** _(int)_ _[Opt, def=10]_ : the smoothing window over which the statistics will be averaged for plotting
  purposes.

+- **`--stoc`** : Use stochastic action selection/sampling.
+If this flag is not used, then the model will use a deterministic approach for selecting actions: i.e. without random noise, or taking the _argmax_ of the value functions, or using the mode of probability-based policies.

  ## Plotting